rolemadelen/blog-v1/posts/blog/em.md

         -   "use smart quotes and dashes" OFF
         -   use "abc" for double quotes
         -   use 'abc' for single quotes
-        -   Turn the microphone off
+    -   Dictation
+        -   'press control key twice' to activate
 -   Trackpad
+    -   Silent clicking - [ON]
-    -   "Tap top Click" ON
+    -   Tap top Click - [ON]
-    -   "Point & Click -> Look up & data detectors" OFF
-    -   "Silent clicking" ON
-    -   speed 7/10
+    -   Tracking speed - 7/10
--   Display
-    -   nightshift on
--   Sharing
+    -   Click - Firm
-    -   Change computer name
-    -   Also terminal:
-        -   `sudo scutil --set ComputerName "newname"`
-        -   `sudo scutil --set LocalHostName "newname"`
-        -   `sudo scutil --set HostName "newname"`
-    -   turn off "AirPlay Receiver" and all other sharings
--   Finder Preferences
+-   Finder Settings
     -   Tags
         -   disable all
     -   Sidebar